-ANNUAL REPORT OF DIAMOND VALLEY GEM CLUB.
+ANNUAL REPORT OF DIAMOND VALLEY GEN CLUB.

 The Diamond Valley Gem Club was formed in October 1967, by Mr. Frans Zylstra.
-The first meeting was held on the J1st of October, 1967.
+The first meeting was held on the jist of October, 1967.
 This was attended by five people, at this meeting the name The Diamond Valley Gem Club was decided upon.
 In February 1968 the first Annual General Meeting was held.
-This was attended by approximately 50-60 persons interested in joining the club.
+This was attended by approximately 50.60 approach in Indiana the shift of the set attended by approximately 50-60 persons interested in joining the club.
 All office bearers were elected on a 2 year term.
 Also at this meeting Mr. & Mrs. D. Sullivan kindly offered the use of their garage as a club workroom and lent a sum of money to equip it with enough machinery to suit the clubs needs.